Stars halt Flyers' win streak at 10

-The Dallas Stars ended the Flyers' 10-game winning streak with a 3-1 victory at American Airlines Center on Saturday afternoon.
+The Dallas Stars ended the Flyers 10-game winning streak with a 3-1 victory at American Airlines Center on Saturday.

 Adam Cracknell scored the game-winning goal early in the third period and Antti Niemi made 31 saves for the Stars.
 It was Philadelphia's first loss since Nov.
 25 against the New York Rangers.